10 – Blame It On The Boom Boom – Black Stone Cherry

 # 8 – Indian Sunset – Elton John

-“Indian Sunset” is an evocative track from Madman Across the Water, Elton John’s 1971 album, with lyrics penned by Bernie Taupin.
+“Indian Sunset” was released on Madman Across the Water, Elton John’s 1971 album, with lyrics penned by Bernie Taupin.
 The song, produced by Gus Dudgeon, offers a stirring and cinematic narrative of a Native American warrior coming to terms with the loss and betrayal of his people.
 Recorded at Trident Studios in London, the track features Elton John on piano and vocals, supported by the delicate orchestral arrangements of Paul Buckmaster, which intensify the song’s somber tone.
 This musical backdrop perfectly complements Taupin’s vivid storytelling, which blends historical and emotional depth.

 The song’s thematic focus is one of blame, centering on the betrayal and destruction experienced by Native Americans during the expansion of European settlers and the U.S. military.
 The protagonist expresses anguish over the broken promises and brutality inflicted upon his people.
 Lyrics like “For he told us that the yellow moon / Would very soon be leaving” symbolize the fading hope and trust in leadership as their way of life is threatened.
 As the warrior grapples with these emotions, the song becomes a poignant reflection on the disillusionment and loss experienced by those forced to endure cultural extinction.